joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  First Version of a bevelled gear tool solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file
+  First Version of a bevelled gear tool solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
+Allows for error checking in cmd and make files.
+  Added camera pan and camera point to centre buttons to object view used in dialogs

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided